Installation

 ENV Variables

 These variables are automatically injected by Cipi into the app's .env during cipi app create.
-You normally do not need to set them manually.
+Toggle optional features with php artisan cipi:service {type} --enable|--disable or set them manually.

 Variable Description Default

-CIPI_MCP Enable or disable the MCP server endpoint at /cipi/mcp false
+CIPI_MCP Enable /cipi/mcp false

-CIPI_MCP_TOKEN Bearer token for MCP endpoint authentication none
+CIPI_MCP_TOKEN Bearer token for MCP none

-CIPI_ANONYMIZER Enable or disable the database anonymizer endpoints at /cipi/db false
+CIPI_ANONYMIZER Enable anonymizer at /cipi/db false

-CIPI_ANONYMIZER_TOKEN Bearer token for the anonymizer endpoints none
+CIPI_ANONYMIZER_TOKEN Bearer token for anonymizer none

 Use php artisan cipi:generate-token {type} to generate tokens for mcp, health, or anonymize.
 Use php artisan cipi:service {type} --enable|--disable to toggle services — the command updates your .env in place.